Fire Growth and Smoke Transport Modeling with CFAST

 The Consolidated Model of Fire and Smoke Transport, CFAST, is a computer program that fire investigators, safety officials, engineers, architects and builders can use to simulate the impact of past or potential fires and smoke in a specific building environment.
 CFAST is a two-zone fire model used to calculate the evolving distribution of smoke, fire gases and temperature throughout compartments of a building during a fire.

-The latest version of the software is designed to work with Windows and has been tested with Windows XP and Windows 7.
+The latest version of the software is designed to work with Windows and has been tested with Windows 7 and Windows 10.
 The CFAST package includes NIST’s Smokeview program, which visualizes with colored, three-dimensional animations the results of the CFAST simulation of a specific fire’s temperatures, various gas concentrations and growth and movement of smoke layers across multi-room structures.

-- Development Version – Source code and installation software for the latest development version of the model is available on the CFAST development site.
+- Development Version – Source code and installation software for the latest development version of the model is available in the CFAST software repository.